 2. Draft a Business Plan

 Once you understand the local market, get going with devising a business strategy.
-This will act as a framework of your potential goals and plans that will allow you to track the progress of your business.
+This will act as a framework of your potential goals and plans that will allow you to track the progress of your construction business.
 This is something that will help you to source funding.

 Ideally, a standard business plan includes the following things: